-Intro – 60 second guide to Australian eSIMs
+Intro – Here’s a 60 second guide to the eSIM

-The way you choose a phone company is going to change in the near future.
-All indications are that the way you decide on your phone plan is, in fat, going to change a lot.
-The cause of the change ?
-A seemingly innocuous ‘eSIM‘.
-What is an eSIM and how does it work ?
+The way you choose a phone company is going to change.
+The cause ?
+A seemingly innocuous piece of new technology – the ‘eSIM‘.
+So what is an eSIM and how does it work ?

-- eSIMs will empower consumers with the choice and freedom of moving between mobile phone carriers, and choosing SIM Only or prepaid plans which best suit them.
+- They will make is easier and cheaper to choose the SIM Only or prepaid plans which best suit them.

 What is an eSIM?